ktajpuri/git-sandpit/file2.md

 # This is file 2 created in branch f3

 ## Hey !
-I am an important change to file2
+I am more changes an important change to file2.
+Was changed in branch1.

 ```javascript
 $("#container").on('click',function(){